Piccio-Code/Course_Tracker/README.md

 ## 🌟 Contributing

-This is a personal project, but suggestions and feedback are welcome!
+This is a closed-source personal project.
+While you cannot contribute code directly, suggestions and feedback are welcome!
 Feel free to open an issue if you find bugs or have feature requests.

 ## 📧 Contact